 Skip to content

-Now let’s face the reality.
-In this fast-paced era of technology and globalization, we cannot afford the luxury of having an instructor modify the teaching method to help each learner.
+In today’s fast-paced era of technology and globalization, it’s the harsh reality that we cannot afford the luxury of having an instructor modify the training methods or update course material to help each learner individually.
 What we can do instead is design an adaptive learning system that can be leveraged in both online as well as blended learning programs.
-If you are new to the term ‘Adaptive Learning’, I am sure you have a couple of questions on what exactly this term means to corporate training.
-This post has the answers.
+If you are new to the term ‘Adaptive Learning’, I am sure you have a couple of questions on what exactly this term means in the context of corporate training.
+Read on to find the answers.

 1. What is Adaptive Learning?

-Here’s an example to help you understand this better.
-Joe and James are sales reps in a pharmaceutical company, going through an online product training program that introduces them to the various drugs manufactured by the company, their uses and contraindications.
+Joe and James are sales reps in a pharmaceutical company, going through an online product training program that introduces them to the various drugs manufactured by the company, their uses, and contraindications.

 What’s Adaptive Learning?

-Adaptive learning acts like a one-on-one instructor to learners.
-So you might have multiple learners taking the same course, but the content they see is based entirely on their current knowledge levels and experience.
+ANSWER: Adaptive learning acts like a one-on-one instructor to learners.
+So you might have multiple learners taking the same course, but the content they see is based entirely on their current knowledge levels, experience, and past performance in the training session.

-For example, you have three employees taking a software training.
-The training program is actually an update that reflects new features included in a software being used by the procurement department.
+You have three employees taking software training.
+The training program is actually an update that reflects new features included in the software being used by the procurement department.
 You could include a pre-assessment that checks learners’ existing knowledge and based on the score, the training program can branch out to address learners on three different levels.

 • The first employee is already aware of the software and has hands-on experience.
 He is able to go through the training program quickly.
 He is also able to skip going through content he is already aware of.
 So the time taken for him to complete the training is less.